bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/5-hull3d/P5-hull3d.md

 * Group policy: Partner-optional
 * Collaboration policy: Level 1

 In this project you will write code to compute the convex hull of a set of points in 3D, using either gift wrapping or the incremental algorithm, both of which run in quadratic time.
+To showcase the hull you will animate drawing the hull one face at a time, while the whole hull is rotating.

 ![](hull3d.png)